ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

   AND user_id NOT IN(20, 30);
 ````

 8. Write a query that returns the name, address, state, and zipcode from all purchases.
-For the names, return only the first 5 characters, and display them in all uppercase letters, sorted in alphabetical order.
+For the names, return only the first 5 characters, and display them in all uppercase letters, sorted in alphabetical order.  <br><br>
 ```
 SELECT LEFT(UPPER(name), 5) AS upper, address, state, zipcode FROM purchases
 ORDER BY name;
 ```

-9. Write a query that returns a new field called name_date that combines the name and date fields with the labels (name:) and (date:).
+9. Write a query that returns a new field called name_date that combines the name and date fields with the labels (name:) and (date:).  <br><br>
 ```
 SELECT CONCAT('name: ', name, '; date: ', DATE(created_at)) AS name_date
 FROM purchases;
 ```

 10. You want to know if any of the zip codes are missing (null).
-Write a query that finds all of the null zip codes and list this by name.
+Write a query that finds all of the null zip codes and list this by name.<br><br>
 ````
 SELECT zipcode
 FROM purchases